Firezer27/airbnb-clone-project/README.md

   - One booking can have one payment record.

-⭐ 5.
-Reviews
+  <b>⭐ 5.
+Reviews</b>

   Description:
   Represents feedback provided by guests after staying at a property.
 Reviews contribute to trust and property quality ratings.

 Key Fields: